vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 tanzu-java-web-app   Ready   http://tanzu-java-web-app.default.apps.made-up-name.net
 ```

-Once fully deployed, the workload has a status of `Ready` and the URL  http://tanzu-java-web-app.default.apps.made-up-name.net has been assigned.

 {{< /tab >}}
 {{< /tabpane >}}

-{{% callout %}}
+{{% warning %}}
-**Note:** It may take several minutes for a workload to become `Ready` as the Tanzu Application Platform must first obtain the source code, compile it, create a hardened container, store it in the container registry, setup the network routing, and run the application.
+It may take several minutes for a workload to become `Ready`.
+To run your code the Tanzu Application Platform supply-chain will download the source code, compile it, package it, create a container image, store the container image in the container registry, setup network routing, configure Kuberenetes, and run the application.
-{{% /callout %}}
+{{% /warning %}}

-Test the application with a browser or by using the following:
+Test the application in your browser or with the following `curl` command:

 {{< tabpane >}}
 {{< tab header="Windows" >}}